BrunoFDeveloper/gostack-challenge-nodejs-1/readme.md

 # Challenge from GoStack Bootcamp

-Foobar is a Python library for dealing with word pluralization.
+This challenge is for make a Server with express with some rules.

 ## Installation